 Program Administrators shall work with interested stakeholders to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve over time.

 The list of metrics will be posted on the SAG and LIEEAC website(s).
-The metrics will be referenced in, and lessons learned from reported metric data will be referenced in, the Program Administrators’ quarterly and/or annual reports and discussed in SAG and LIEEAC with the goal of improving Program delivery and outcomes.
+The metrics will be referenced in, and lessons learned from reported metric data will be referenced in, the Program Administrators’ reports and discussed in SAG and LIEEAC with the goal of improving Program delivery and outcomes.

 This policy is effective ninety (90) days after conclusion of the SAG Reporting / Metrics Working Group, but no later than April 1, 2024, unless consensus is reached for a later date within the SAG Working Group.
 Program Administrators remain bound by provisions of settlement agreements regarding reporting metrics – including for 2022 and 2023.
 Any new metrics approved through the SAG Working Group will be supplemental to specific metrics that were agreed-upon and referenced in a Program Administrator’s stipulation.